 –Ernest Hemingway, A Moveable Feast.

 In a cramped studio w e rented when we first stayed in Paris a few months, a well-worn copy of A Moveable Feast lay on top of three or four books on a night table.
 The intriguing title was familiar, the first few pages beguiling.
 The book begged to be read.
 And reading about Paris in Paris?
-Who could resist?
+I’m hooked.

 Essentially a memoire of Hemingway’s years as a young man searching for himself, A Moveable Feast couldn’t exist without Paris.
 From the first chapter, you sense that Paris is the feast for the eyes, ears, palate, and spirit the young writer needed to nurture his creative passion.
 He communed with other American writers living in 1920s Paris and eventually found his voice.